StatCan/aaw-kubeflow-containers/machine-learning-notebook/readme.md

 ## GPU

-(requires you've already built the base_container locally)

 ```
 build_gpu.sh
 ```

 ## CI

-See `.github/workflows/build-cpu.yml` and `.github/workflows/build-gpu.yml` for deployment versions, which use `.github/workflows/build_push.sh` to automate some tagging/pushing/caching.
+For CI, see `.github/workflows/build-cpu.yml` and `.github/workflows/build-gpu.yml`.
+They leverage the `.github/workflows/build_push.sh` wrapper for tagging, pushing, and caching all at once.